 Students in PCOM’s Educational Specialist (EdS) program in School Psychology seek to bring the best of the discipline and practice of school psychology to understanding and enhancing the development of all children—working at the forefront of care in order to make our communities healthier.

-For more information regarding the EdS program, please contact Katie Garson, Coordinator of School Psychology Programs, at email@example.com or 215-871-6463 or complete our online request for information form:REQUEST PROGRAM INFORMATION
+For more information regarding the EdS program, please contact Katie Garson, Coordinator of School Psychology Programs, at email@example.com or 215-871-6463 or complete our online request for information form.

 The EdS program is committed to preparing school psychologists who are thoroughly prepared for service and practice in the 21st century.

-In combination, the MS/EdS programs are approved by the Pennsylvania Department of Education (PDE) as an approved Institute of Higher Education (IHE) for the school psychology certification program.
-The MS/EdS is approved by the National Association of School Psychologists (NASP).
+The EdS program is approved by the Pennsylvania Department of Education (PDE) as an approved Institute of Higher Education (IHE) for the school psychology certification program.
+The MS/EdS is fully accredited by the National Association of School Psychologists (NASP).

 The MS program is also approved by the Association for Behavior Analysis International (ABAI) to provide the course content required for the Board Certified Behavior Analyst (BCBA) credential.